Commu-net/Mailer_frontend/CONTRIBUTION.md

 - Write clean, readable, and maintainable code.
 - Include comments in your code where necessary.

+## Pull Request Guidelines

+- Keep pull requests concise and focused on a single issue or feature.
+- Provide a detailed description of your changes in the pull request.
+- Reference any relevant issue numbers in your pull request description.

 ## Documentation

 If you are adding new features or making changes that require documentation updates, please include them in your pull requests.